 Alpert Enterprises, Seminole, FL

-Before becoming The Voice of All Seasons, he spent nearly 10 years as an on-air television sports reporter and videographer for local and regional affiliates around the Southeast United States such as Sun Sports and Fox Sports Florida and still freelances for MaxPreps.com and other media outlets around the country.
-His company, Alpert Enterprises LLC, also produces sports and corporate videos.
+Before becoming The Voice of All Seasons, Jason spent nearly 10 years as an on-air television sports reporter and videographer in Miami, Tallahassee, and Columbus, GA working for local affiliates and regional and national outlets like Sun Sports, Fox Sports Florida, MaxPreps.com, and Comcast Sports Southeast.

-Jason is a member of the Florida Auctioneers Association, Southern Automotive Media Association, Football Writers Association, and Young President Association YAF Forum.
-He is a graduate of the University of Florida, College of Journalism and Communications, with a major in Telecommunications-News.
-He is a proud Preview Staffer, Cicerone, and Campus Diplomat and was the Outstanding Leader-runner up for the University of Florida’s Summer 1996 graduating class.
+Jason is a graduate of the University of Florida’s College of Journalism and Communications, with a major in Telecommunications-News.
+He is a proud Preview Staffer, Cicerone, and Campus Diplomat and was the Outstanding Leader-runner up for the University of Florida’s summer 1996 graduating class.

 Aragon Production Services, Jacksonville